Mimi Takamizawa

 People need to think about why they have to charge more for something that the people on site have worked so hard to make cheaply.

 The people on the front lines worked hard, efficiency improved, and they were able to produce a lot.
-If you can produce so much that it doesn’t sell, it just makes the price go up.

 I think there are many aspects of the product that are priced higher within the company before it reaches the hands of actual customers.